ClinGen/ildb/hub/readme.md

 The development environment will expose the application on localhost port `:5051` and the mongodb database on localhost port `:27017`

 ### startup
-open a terminal window in the beacon directory and type `bash up.sh`
+open a terminal window in the hub directory and type `bash up.sh`

 1. the first time may take a few minutes
-2. it may appear to hang at the end, after you see *Creating beacon_mongo_1*  hit the __enter__ key to get to the command prompt
+2. it may appear to hang at the end, after you see *Creating clearnethub_mongo_1*  hit the __enter__ key to get to the command prompt
 3. type `npm run setup` to install application pip modules
 4. type `npm start` to run the application